+KAZAKHSTAN

-KAZAKHSTAN INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2013 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT
+INTERNATIONAL INTELLECTUAL PROPERTY ALLIANCE (IIPA) 2014 SPECIAL 301 REPORT ON COPYRIGHT PROTECTION AND ENFORCEMENT

-Special 301 Recommendation: IIPA recommends that Kazakhstan be placed on the Watch List in 2013.
+Special 301 Recommendation: IIPA recommends that Kazakhstan be placed on the Watch List in 2014.

-Priority actions requested to be taken in Kazakhstan in 2013 - Key Legal Reforms: There are several needed legal reforms - all tied to improving enforcement - that remain in Kazakhstan.
-IIPA recommends that the Government of Kazakhstan should adopt the following changes:
+Priority actions requested to be taken in Kazakhstan in 2014 - Key Legal Reforms: There are several legal reforms in Kazakhstan - all tied to improving enforcement - that IIPA recommends to the Government of Kazakhstan:

-- In the Civil Code: provide proper ex parte search provisions for effective enforcement against end-user pirates and, clarify the rules for computing damages in civil infringement cases. - In the Copyright Law: adopt the necessary amendments to fully implement the WIPO digital treaties (the WIPO Copyright Treaty (WCT) and the WIPO Performances and Phonograms Treaty (WPPT)).
-IIPA has, in the past, provided extensive comments to the government on the necessary treaty compatible amendments especially focused on improving enforcement against Internet piracy.
-In fact, "digital piracy" is not defined in any of the IPR laws, which according to some industries, makes enforcement very difficult.
-At the top of the list of priorities for digital treaty implementation, IIPA recommends that Kazakhstan adopt provisions that protect the use of technical protection measures applied by rights holders to works and sound recordings. - In the Customs Code: provide ex officio authority for customs officials to seize illegal material and to commence their own investigations and criminal cases. - In the Criminal Code (or Criminal Procedure Code): provide for the confiscation and destruction of manufacturing equipment used to produce pirated material.
+- In the Civil Code: adopt proper ex parte search provisions for effective enforcement against end-user pirates and clarify the rules for computing damages in civil infringement cases. - In the Criminal Code (or Criminal Procedure Code): provide for the confiscation and destruction of manufacturing equipment used to produce pirated material.
 Currently, there are provisions permitting the destruction of goods only upon a court order. - In the Administrative Code: provide ex officio authority for administrative officials to commence investigations and cases.
 The Administrative Code (Article 129), as amended in 2005, lowers the threshold for bringing cases.
 However, only the Ministry of Justice (Copyright Office), and not the police, can bring charges for such offenses.
-IIPA recommends that the existing police ex officio authority be broadened to include administrative violation as well. - Adopt a proper regulatory scheme, including criminal penalties, for the production and distribution of optical disc material and equipment.
+IIPA recommends that the existing police ex officio authority be broadened to include administrative violations as well - In the Copyright Law: adopt the necessary amendments to fully implement the WIPO Internet treaties (the WIPO Copyright Treaty (WCT) and the WIPO Performances and Phonograms Treaty (WPPT)).
+IIPA has, in the past, provided extensive comments to the Government of Kazakhstan on treaty compatible amendments especially focused on improving enforcement against Internet piracy.
+As one example: "online piracy" (in contrast to physical goods piracy, which includes digital copies such as CDs, DVDs etc.) is not defined in any of the IPR laws, which, according to some local counsel, makes IPR enforcement very difficult. - Adopt a proper regulatory scheme, including criminal penalties, for the unauthorized production and distribution of optical disc material and equipment.

-Summary of U.S. - Kazakhstan IPR Issues: Kazakhstan has made several notable legal reforms over the past several years, in part, to comply with its commitments under the 1992 U.S.-Kazakhstan Trade Agreement (in force, February 18, 1993).
-However, as a result of a "moratorium" on government anti-piracy activity, at least one copyright industry reports a noticeable decline in the number of enforcement actions - such as raids by the financial police, the regular police forces, and the Justice Ministry officials - in the past several years.
-In sum, copyright enforcement is a low priority of prosecutors and law enforcement officials, in addition to being impeded by excessive procedural and bureaucratic delays.
-Several deficiencies, noted above, remain in the Kazakh legal regime, including a high burden of proof in criminal cases, and an absence of proper resources - which have contributed to weak criminal enforcement.
+Summary of U.S. - Kazakhstan IPR Issues: Kazakhstan has made several notable legal reforms over the past several years, in part to comply with its international treaty commitments and its bilateral commitments under the 1992 U.S.-Kazakhstan Trade Agreement (in force, February 18, 1993).
+Article 440 of the Customs Code now provides ex officio authority for customs officials to seize illegal material and to commence their own investigations.

+However, as a result of a "moratorium" on government anti-piracy activity, at least one copyright industry reports a continuing decline over the past several years in the number of enforcement actions - such as raids by the financial police, the regular police forces, and the Ministry of Justice.
+In general, copyright enforcement is a low priority of prosecutors and law enforcement officials, in addition to being impeded by excessive procedural and bureaucratic delays.
+Several deficiencies, noted above, remain in the Kazakh legal regime, including a high burden of proof in criminal cases, and an absence of sufficient resources - which have contributed to weak criminal enforcement.